 And there is no risk-free level of exposure to second-hand smoke, meaning your cigarettes can damage the people around you.

 E-cigarettes are battery-operated devices that look and feel like a cigarette.
 They heat a liquid to produce a vapour that's inhaled, or 'vaped', by the user.
 Very little research has been done on the health effects of e-cigarettes.

 It's often branded as a quit-smoking aid, but there's little evidence that vaping can help a person overcome nicotine addiction.
 In some cases, it does the opposite, with reports that some people actually increase their use of tobacco products while using e-cigarettes.

-In Australia, the sale and possession of e-cigarettes containing nicotine is against the law.
-But the safety and quality of the e-cigarettes currently on the market, which don't contain nicotine, can't be guaranteed because they haven't been approved by the Therapeutic Goods Administration (TGA).
+Under Australian state and territory law, the sale of nicotine e-cigarettes and liquid nicotine to someone without a doctor’s prescription is illegal.
+But the safety and quality of the e-cigarettes on the market that don't contain nicotine can't be guaranteed because they haven't been approved by the Therapeutic Goods Administration (TGA).